 Snail eggs may take anywhere from a few days to several weeks to hatch, depending on the snail species.
 Land snail eggs will hatch within 2 to 4 weeks, while aquarium snail species like ramshorn snail eggs may take only a few days.

 On the other hand, Apple snail eggs can take up to a month to hatch.
-Many snail eggs are transparent, allowing you to see the tiny eggs inside if they are fertilized.
+Many eggs are transparent, allowing you to see the tiny eggs inside if they are fertilized.

 When you find snail eggs, it’s essential to know that some species lay 1 to 4 eggs at a time, while others may lay eggs directly in the water.